 With the size 2 brush, mix the Viridian, Hooker’s Green, and Burnt Umber to enhance the texture of the inside of the kiwi halves.

-Prep your palette with Cobalt Blue and a small amount of Ivory Black mixed together, as well as a Perylene Violet and Cadmium Red mix.
+Prep your palette with Cobalt Blue and a bit of Ivory Black mixed together, as well as a Perylene Violet and Cadmium Red mix.
 With the size 7 brush, loosely paint the fruits’ cast shadows with both mixtures.
-Tone down the color with more water as you paint away from the fruit, and twist and turn your brush while you paint to create interesting textures.
+Dilute the color with more water as you paint away from the fruit, and twist and turn your brush while you paint to create interesting textures.

 Step 10: Painting White Tissue Paper

 To create the texture of the surface that the fruit is resting on – in this case, tissue paper – add more blue to the Cobalt Blue and Black mix and begin painting the edges, folds, and cast shadows of the tissue paper.
 NOTE: You want to mix this color with plenty of water to make it a very light tone.

 Now it’s time for the final details!
 With the size 7 brush, mix Burnt Umber with Viridian to create the darker areas of the cast shadows closest to the fruit.
 Switch to the size 2 synthetic brush and mix Burnt Sienna with Umber to paint the pit of the whole kiwi fruit and the fuzzy texture of the kiwi skin using a stippling brushstroke.